 Code re-enactment of the decaying language inside a machine

 This is an ongoing research project and I will update this page every so often.
-You may find a full text of the initial research outline for download here:

 Code Re-enactment of the decaying language inside a machine